zilmarinen/Deltille/README.md

 ```

 # Examples
-[Regolith](https://github.com/zilmarinen/Regolith/) makes usage of the concepts introduced by Deltille to generate meshes for predefined tessellations of a triangle interior using [Ortho-Tiling](https://www.boristhebrave.com/2023/05/31/ortho-tiles/).
+[Regolith](https://github.com/zilmarinen/Regolith/) makes use of the concepts introduced by Deltille to generate meshes for predefined tessellations of a triangle interior using [Ortho-Tiling](https://www.boristhebrave.com/2023/05/31/ortho-tiles/).

 [Verdure](https://github.com/zilmarinen/Verdure/) implements additional mesh generation on top of Deltille to create stylised foliage canopies constrained to a triangular grid.